aksommerville/spellingbee/README.md

 - [ ] Victory splash, also a long cutscene.
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
+- [ ] Animate new tiles entering player's hand.
+- [ ] Make foe's charge bar blink when full.
+- [ ] More helpful NPCs, esp near the start of each zone.
 - [ ] Proper graphics.
 - [x] I think we need a tiny victory song at the end of each battle.
 - [ ] Many more random battles.